Fluor Logo

 We have a long history of delivering successful projects in Canada, dating back to 1945, when we first broke ground on a refinery expansion in British Columbia.

 In February 2020, JGC Fluor and LNG Canada were jointly recognized by Shell with its Gold Hard Hat HSE award.
-The award recognized the project’s Design for Safe Construction program, which is focused on the elimination and significant reduction of hazards through design, providing an overall reduction to life-critical construction risk.
+The award recognized the project’s Design for Safe Construction program, which focused on the elimination and significant reduction of hazards through design, providing an overall reduction to life-critical construction risk.